Sqʼéwqel First Nation: Technology

-In 2007, the Seabird Island Band, in partnership with Siemens and BelAir Networks launched a wireless mesh network throughout the Seabird Island Band community.
+In 2007, Seabird Island Band, in partnership with Siemens and BelAir Networks launched a wireless mesh network throughout the Seabird Island Band community.
 Seabird Island Band would become the first First Nations community in Canada to achieve this feat.
 The wireless mesh network would be used to offer Seabird Island Band with ubiquitous, high-speed broadband wireless access supporting residential, educational and business communication requirements.
 Prior to 2007, most Seabird Island Band community members could only access dial-up internet – only the community core had access to high-speed internet.

-Sustainable Housing
+Sustainable housing

 In 2004, Seabird Island Band began an innovative, cutting edge, sustainable community housing that uses renewable technologies, and includes first-in-the-world features.

 Sustainable Housing project provided band members with improved quality, energy efficient housing by integrating renewable energy sources, and it is affordable.
 Plus, it has other remarkable features, such as reduced maintenance and lower heating and electricity cost, because of the advanced technology.

 This unique development is part of the Seabird Island Band's "Sustainable Community Plan".
 The idea behind sustainable community planning is to use land and design neighbourhoods in a way that reduces costs and minimizes environmental impacts, while creating a livable community - both now and well into the future.